28-31 July 2025Visegrád, Hungary

 16:30 Grant writing seminar (Cláudio Nunes-Alves, Germinate Science Consulting)

-17:00 Moderated panel discussion on: Women / Family in Science
+17:30 Moderated panel discussion on: Women / Family in Science

-19:00 Workshop Closing Feast in the Court of Foods
+19:00 Workshop Closing Feast in the Court of Foods Foods with Award presentation for teams and poster presenters

 19:30